Things to do in Izamal in the Yucatan Peninsula

 Izamal Pueblo Magico Mexico

 Izamal was awarded the title of Pueblo Magico in 2002.
-In total Mexico has 35 towns designated Pueblo Magico and the state of Yucatan has 2 of them – Izamal and Valladolid.
+Mexico has 35 towns designated Pueblo Magico, and the state of Yucatan has 2 of them – Izamal and Valladolid.

 Izamal is on the tentative list of UNESCO World Heritage Sites in Mexico.

-It is a lovely photogenic town just to wander around if like us you will return home with hundreds of photos of yellow buildings.
+It is a lovely photogenic town to wander around if, like us, you will return home with hundreds of photos of yellow buildings.

-There are antique horse-drawn carriages that will take you around the city, over its cobblestoned streets visiting the two Yucatan pyramids – Kinich Kakmo and El Conejo.
+Antique horse-drawn carriages will take you around the city, over its cobblestoned streets, visiting the two Yucatan pyramids – Kinich Kakmo and El Conejo.

 On April 3, May 3, August 15, and December 8 Izamal holds major festivities.
 Remember to book your bed and breakfast and hotel accommodation well in advance.